 Having at least one family member who refuses to attend family counselling is quite a common occurrence.
 Examples of things that you can do include having an open and honest conversation with them about your reasons for wishing to seek family therapy, and how you hope family therapy will help your family specifically.

 When suggesting family therapy, one possibility is to offer different options so that your family members have a say in the decision making process.
 For instance, you may wish to discuss with your family members which therapist they prefer, as well as whether the family would like to attend online or in-person family therapy sessions.
 You may also gently ask about your family members about their reasons for not wanting to seek family counselling services.

 Some people also choose to start with individual therapy on their own, to gain clarity on how the issues within their family are affecting them individually.
 They can then explore different ways of managing the situation or find ways to cope better.
 Having one family member who attends individual counselling sessions may also normalise the idea of therapy for other family members.

-Jeanette works with couples and families, as well as adolescents and adults facing acute stress due to pressures, burnout, and relationship issues.
+Jeanette works with couples and families, as well as adolescents and adults facing acute stress.
+She is also a certified hypnotherapist.

 Address: High Street Plaza, Singapore

 Mou Nyee Lim